Nevada GOP censures elections official who defended results

-LAS VEGAS (AP) — Nevada’s Republican Party voted to censure the secretary of state, accusing her of violating her oath of office by failing to fully investigate allegations of fraud in the 2020 election.
+LAS VEGAS (AP) — Nevada’s Republican Party voted to censure the secretary of state, accusing her of failing to fully investigate allegations of fraud in the 2020 election.
+She says there was no fraud and that her own party is attacking her for refusing to “put my thumb on the scale of democracy.”

 Barbara Cegavske, the only Republican statewide office holder in Nevada, said members of her party are disappointed with the election results and believe fraud occurred “despite a complete lack of evidence to support that belief.”